Non-Hermitian skin effect in one-dimensional interacting Bose gas: Introduction

 In this paper, we theoretically investigate NSHE in an exactly solvable model.
-Exactly solvable models play a significant role in sta- tistical physics and condensed matter physics, such as the verification of Bogoliubov theory in Lieb-Liniger model \cite{Lieb-Liniger} and Wilson's numerical renormalization group in exact solutions of Kondo model \cite{Kondo1}.
+Exactly solvable models play a significant role in stastistical physics and condensed matter physics, such as the verification of Bogoliubov theory in Lieb-Liniger model \cite{Lieb-Liniger} and Wilson's numerical renormalization group in exact solutions of Kondo model \cite{Kondo1}.
 With the help of techniques developed in the integrable model literature, we can obtain exact solutions of eigen-energies and wavefunctions.
-The NHSE sensitively depends on boundary conditions, which is similar as integrability conditions in many-body systems.
+The NHSE sensitively depends on boundary conditions, which is similar to integrability conditions in many-body systems.
 So we need to consider a non-Hermitian interacting system with open boundary condition (OBC), which manifests the NHSE and meanwhile guarantees the integrability condition.
 Based on this criterion, we employ the 1D interacting Bose gas (Lieb-Liniger model) under OBC with an additional imaginary potential corresponding to the nonreciprocal hopping in the 1D lattice, see (\ref{H}).
 This model has different physical properties as interaction strength varies, and can form bound states on attractive interaction side.
 We will investigate NSHE and its response to interaction in the whole interaction range.

 The rest of this paper is organized as follows.
 In Sec. \ref{Sec.
-Model}, we introduce the exactly solvable non-Hermitian many-body model and give the exact solutions obtained by generalized Bethe ansatz, where the explicit eigenfunction and eigenvalue are derived.
-In Sec. \ref{Sec. repulsive}, we discuss the NHSE in a repulsive interaction regime where both density profiles and momentum distributions are calculated to characterize the degree of NHSE.
-Then we explore the NHSE in attractive interaction, including bound states and scattering states in Sec. \ref{Sec. attractive}.
+Model}, we introduce the exactly solvable non-Hermitian many-body model and give the exact solution obtained by Bethe ansatz, where the explicit eigenfunction and eigenvalue are derived.
+In Sec. \ref{Sec. repulsive}, we discuss the NHSE in a repulsive interaction regime where both density profiles and momentum distributions are calculated to quantify degree of the NHSE.
+Then we explore the NHSE in attractive interaction, including the bound state and scattering state in Sec. \ref{Sec. attractive}.
 Finally, we summarize this paper in Sec. \ref{Summary}.
 For readers who are not familiar with NSHE, Appendix \ref{App1} provides an introductory example for NSHE in a tight-binding model.